Skip to main content

 Seclusion & Restraint in Nebraska

-Over the years, the use of seclusion and restraint in schools across the United States has garnered plenty of attention.
-The prevalence of the issue prompted Disability Rights Nebraska to publish At Risk with Only Guidance for Protection, a 2014 report addressing the use of seclusion and restraint on Nebraska students.
+The use of seclusion and restraint in schools across the U.S. has been a pressing issue for years.
+In response, Disability Rights Nebraska published At Risk with Only Guidance for Protection in 2014, a report that examines the use of seclusion and restraint on students in Nebraska and advocates for stronger protections.

 Public Policy Advocacy